Disen

 Disen is a neighborhood divided between the boroughs of Bjerke and Nordre Aker in Oslo, Norway.

 Disen was originally a manor south of Grefsenåsen.
 The name stems from dís in Norse mythology.

 Disen farm was parceled out as a residential area from 1918, with a major surge in building construction form the 1950s.

-Trams
+Transport

-The Disen tram stop on the Kjelsås Line (Kjelsåsbanen) is served by tram lines 11, 12 and 13.
-11 and 12 serve Disen regularly, while 13 serves during rush hour from 0700–1900 and goes to Lilleaker.
+The Disen tram stop on the Kjelsås Line (Kjelsåsbanen) is served by tram lines 11 & 12.
+11 and 12 serve Disen regularly.
 The trams are all served with the older SL79 trams.
+There are also night buses that serve the area during the night.